Efficient sympathetic cooling in mixed barium and ytterbium ion chains: Theory

-We measure our chains' radial motional occupation numbers by measuring the strength of the $\Delta n = 1$ radial motional sidebands of Ba$^+$ narrow $6S_{1/2}-5D_{5/2}$ \textquotedblleft shelving\textquotedblright~transition near 1762~nm (see Figure~\ref{fig:BaLevels}), relative to the strength of the carrier transition.
+where $S_E$ is the spectral noise density in the trap at the ion site, and $q$ is the charge of a single ion~\cite{PhysRevA.85.043412}.
+In our experiments we extract chains' radial motional occupation numbers by measuring the strength of the $\Delta n = 1$ radial motional sidebands of Ba$^+$ narrow $6S_{1/2}-5D_{5/2}$ \textquotedblleft shelving\textquotedblright~transition near 1762~nm (see Figure~\ref{fig:BaLevels}), relative to the strength of the carrier transition.
 The Rabi frequency $\Omega_{ij}$ for the $\Delta n=1$ sideband of $i$th normal mode for the $j$th ion in the chain is:

-where $n_i$ is the radial motional occupation number for the $i$th mode, $\beta_{ij}$ is the matrix element of the normal mode eigenvector component for the $i$th mode and $j$th ion, $\eta_{j}$ is the Lamb-Dicke parameter, and $\Omega_{j}$ is the carrier Rabi frequency (we allow for spatial dependence of the carrier Rabi frequency due to laser beam intensity variation).
-Each ions' ordering has a different normal mode decomposition, with both different eigenvectors and different frequencies, so a particular order is maintained for the full duration of an experiment.
+where $n_i$ is the radial motional occupation number for the $i$th mode, $\eta_{j}$ is the Lamb-Dicke parameter, and $\Omega_{j}$ is the carrier Rabi frequency (we allow for spatial dependence of the carrier Rabi frequency due to variation in the laser's beam intesity).
+Each ordering of ions has a different normal mode decomposition, with both different eigenvectors and different frequencies, so a particular order is maintained for the full duration of an experiment.

-To estimate normal mode occupation numbers, we calculate the vibrational mode structure of our chains.
-We numerically calculate the normal mode frequencies and eigenvectors for each unique ordering of the ions in the chain.
-We find that mode frequencies are clustered in the radial spectrum: modes strongly coupled to barium (ytterbium) motion are near the single barium (ytterbium) radial secular frequency.

-To find the radial normal modes frequencies we first consider only the axial direction ($z$-axis).
-We minimize the potential energy of the ions to find the equilibrium ion positions in axial direction assuming $x$ and $y$ position of the chain to be zero.
-One might worry about incorrectly restricting the chain to one dimension, but we can observe and avoid the zig-zag transition in our calculation because it is marked by the softening of the lowest transverse vibrational mode to zero frequency.
-Once we find the equilibrium positions, we expand the full trap potential around these equilibrium ion positions to find the normal mode frequencies and eigenvector magnitudes.

-An example of the numerical calculation for the eigenvector magnitudes as a function of the trap aspect ratio in a chain of two barium and two ytterbium ions is shown in Figure \ref{fig:normal_modes}.
-Here the chain order is Ba-Yb-Ba-Yb (BYBY), and we plot the eigenvector magnitudes for the second barium ion $x$-direction.
-The strong dependence of the normal mode coupling on the trap aspect ratio can be readily seen.
-The same trend was observed for all possible chain orders.

 To extract the average occupation numbers of different radial modes in the ion chain of $N$ ions, we calculate the transition probability $P_{j}$ for ion $j$ using the Rabi frequency from eqn. \ref{eqn:sidebandrabi}, and sum over over both the full occupation number distribution and over all radial normal modes in the spectrum.
-Assuming thermal state, we have:
+Assuming a thermal state, we have:

-where $\bar{n}_i$ is the given mode's average occupation number, and $t$ is the 1762~nm laser exposure time.
+where $\bar{n}_i$ is the given mode's average occupation number and $t$ is the 1762~nm laser exposure time.